rvaidun/blog/_posts/2025-02-07-torrenting-for-noobs.md

 This article will discuss how to safely torrent files.
 It is intended for people who are new to torrenting and want to learn how to do it safely.

 # What is torrenting?
 Torrenting is a way to share files over the internet.
 It works by breaking up the file into small pieces and distributing them across a network of computers.
 When you download a file using a torrent, you are actually downloading pieces of the file from multiple sources at the same time.
 This makes the download faster and more reliable than downloading the file from a single source.
 It also makes it harder for authorities to track who is hosting the file since the file is spread out across multiple servers/computers and taking down one server/computer won't stop the file from being shared.
 It is important to note that torrenting is not illegal, but downloading copyrighted material without permission is illegal.
+The Verge made a nice [video](https://www.youtube.com/watch?v=OFswNCU5CKA&ab_channel=TheVerge) explaining how torrenting works.

 ## Important things to keep in mind
  Here are some tips to keep in mind when torrenting: